ck496/audit-trail/README.md

 We use **Chaincode-as-a-Service (CCAAS)** instead of the traditional Docker-in-Docker based deployment method for model for building and deploying chain code as it is industry best practice and better for production ready.

-Traditional
+Traditional (Docker in Docker build)

-Peer → Receives source code → Builds internally = ERROR PRONE
+Peer Receives source code and Builds internally = ERROR PRONE

 CCAAS (production-ready)
-YOU build image externally → Peer connects to pre-built container via gRPC
+YOU build image externally Peer connects to pre-built container via gRPC

 #### Docker